New Voices First Pamphlet Award winner 2021

 forgotten, the papers

-The Disappearing Act/performed to mediocre success/not a scatter of applause but/the groan of a classroom losing one more/as the desk had a line of sweat/where your hands had been/polystyrene pants on the carpet/like in a dream where you are only half-dressed/and we folded cardboard chairs/into suitcases of worn leather/Oxfam tokens and the badge from when you volunteered/at the local museum/which served cake that coated the tongue like butter or/ash/if your life was a movie it was/an indie production/spending far over budget/Marvel or Disney or Pixar/sponsoring an empty space.
+performed to mediocre success/not a scatter of applause but/the groan of a classroom losing one more/the desk had a line of sweat/where your hands had been/zipper-down pants on the carpet/like being half-naked in a dream/we folded the cardboard chairs/into suitcases of worn leather/piled Oxfam tokens/into lockers and ringbinders/and found the badge from when you volunteered/at the local museum/collecting mould at the water fountains/dripping slowly into paper cups/if your life was a movie it was an indie production/spending far over budget/Marvel or Disney or Pixar/sponsoring an empty space.